Inverse Mean Curvature Flow of Rotationally Symmetric Hypersurfaces

 \section{The Cap Region}

-As a result of the previous section, $H^{-1}$ is uniformly controlled over $\partial_{P} L =\partial_{P} C^{+} \cup \partial_{P} C^{-}$ for admisible initial data.
+As a result of the previous section, $H^{-1}$ is uniformly controlled over $\partial_{P} B =\partial_{P} C^{+} \cup \partial_{P} C^{-}$ for admisible initial data.
 This means that we apply the first part of the non-cylindrical maximum principle in order to control this quantity over $C^{+}$ and $C^{-}$.
-The maximum principle used in this section applies for any $C^{2}$, $H>0$ rotationally symmetric embedded sphere, but it is only for admissible data that we can control the relevant quantity on the parabolic boundary.
+The maximum principle used in this section applies for any smooth, $H>0$, rotationally symmetric embedded sphere, but it is only for admissible data that we can control the relevant quantity on the parabolic boundary.

-Like in the last section, we require a positive, bounded quantity to combine with the flow speed in order to obtain a useful evolution equation. $\langle \nu, \hat{e}_{1} \rangle$ is nonnegative over the right cap $C^{+}_{t}$ (Respectively nonpositive over $C^{-}_{t}$) according to \thref{subset}.
-This allows us to fix an appropriate point on the axis of rotation away from the evolving flow surfaces such that the support function with respect to this point will be strictly positive over each cap.
+Like in the last section, we require a positive, bounded quantity to combine with the flow speed in order to obtain a useful evolution equation. $\langle \nu, e_{1} \rangle$ is non-negative over the right cap $C^{+}_{t}$ (Respectively non-positive over $C^{-}_{t}$) according to \thref{subset}.
+This allows us to fix an appropriate point on the axis $X_{1}$ so that the support function of the flow surfaces with respect to this point is strictly positive over one of the caps.